streamich/react-use/docs/useStartTyping.md

 # `useStartTyping`

-React sensor hook that fires a callback when user start typing.
-Can be use to focus default input field on the page.
+React sensor hook that fires a callback when user starts typing.
+Can be used to focus default input field on the page.

 ## Usage